ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 Before proceeding, consider running some basic tests on your new converted {{site.data.keyword.powerSys_notm}} AIX instance.

-1. Run `oslevel -s` to confirm the converted lpar matches the AIX level from the source system where the mksysb backup was created.
-More detailed verification can optionally be done using the `lspp -h` command.
+1. Run `oslevel -s` to confirm that the converted lpar matches the AIX level from the source system where the mksysb backup was created.
+More detailed verification can optionally be done by using the `lspp -h` command.

-2. Using the user interface, do testing by changing CPU and RAM with your instance.
+2. Using the user interface, do testing by changing the CPU and RAM with your instance.
 You might also try adding and removing a small storage volume.
-These tests will confirm that the instance is properly interacting with PowerVM dynamic LPAR operations for live resource updates to the instance.
+These tests confirm that the instance is properly interacting with PowerVM dynamic LPAR operations for live resource updates to the instance.

-Now the `old_rootvg` storage volume (hdisk0) can be detached from the instance and deleted using the user interface.
-First remove the volume from the AIX configuration with the `rmdev` command.
+Now the `old_rootvg` storage volume (hdisk0) can be detached from the instance and deleted by using the user interface.
+First, remove the volume from the AIX configuration with the `rmdev` command.

 `# rmdev -dl hdisk0`

-Before detaching the `old_rootvg` volume (hdisk0), you will need to set the new rootvg volume (hdisk1) to bootable and the `old_rootvg` volume to not bootable in {{site.data.keyword.powerSys_notm}}.
+Before detaching the `old_rootvg` volume (hdisk0), you need to set the new rootvg volume (hdisk1) to bootable and the `old_rootvg` volume to not bootable in {{site.data.keyword.powerSys_notm}}.

 Complete the following steps in {{site.data.keyword.powerSys_notm}} user interface under the details of the AIX instance in the `Attached volumes` section:

 - Change the bootable indicator of the new rootvg volume from **off** to **on**.
 - Set the bootable indiactor of the old boot volume from **on** to **off**.

-This will allow the old boot volume to be detached and deleted in the {{site.data.keyword.powerSys_notm}} user interface.
-This could also be done using the IBM Cloud CLI.
+This allows the old boot volume to be detached and deleted in the {{site.data.keyword.powerSys_notm}} user interface.
+This can also be done by using the IBM Cloud CLI.

 <!-- ![bootable-menu](bootable-menu.png) -->

-When the old boot volume is detached and deleted using the user interface, the conversion of the AIX instance using the mksysb is complete with a single rootvg volume.
+When the old boot volume is detached and deleted by using the user interface, the conversion of the AIX instance by using the mksysb is complete with a single rootvg volume.
 Now the instance is ready for installation of applications and related data.

 ## Additional Information Resources